-Analysis of Management History, Theory, and Leadership Thought II will discuss, analyze and propose the mission, vision, and strategic direction of the organization, utilizing scholarship, business, administration, and education.
+Doctoral students will write a leadership plan that will be all inclusive and comprehensive.
+The plan will incorporate leadership qualities that apply to their organization based on their initial research in LDR 812 Analysis of Management History, Theory, and Leadership II.
+Doctoral students will discuss, analyze and propose the mission, vision, and strategic direction of the organization, utilizing scholarship, business, administration, and education.
 (Pre-requisite: All core and research classes.)